aquaprotocol/smart-contract-api/README.md

 }
 ```
 #### InvokeWithdraw
-The function for invoke fiat/crypto currency withdraw.
+The function for invoking fiat/cryptocurrency withdraw.

 Request:
 ```go